pooja649/Online-Blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 15-Feb-2022**
-## Introduction to Education module in Erpnext
+## Introduction to Education module in ErpGuru
-<p align="justify">The Education domain in ERPNext is designed to meet requirements of any organization which imparts knowledge and believe in doing so in an organized fashion.
+<p align="justify">The Education domain in ErpGuru is designed to meet requirements of any organization which imparts knowledge and believe in doing so in an organized fashion.
 It has already been used at schools, colleges and even in private firms.
 It helps you to effectively manage administration and allows you to focus on what is most important for your institute, to educate!</p>
 <br>